Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Essentials/Introduction.md

 # Introduction

 Essentials of the Hamiltonian package, which defines all the imported constants, types and functions when using `import Hamiltonian` or `using Hamiltonian`.
-Note that this submodule depends on the `Utilities` submodule although the variables in the latter are not exported to the scope of `Hamiltonian` by default.
+Note that this submodule depends on the `Prerequisites` and `Mathematics` submodules although the variables in them are not exported to the scope of `Hamiltonian` by default.

 ```@contents
 Pages=  [